-Because of fresh water from the Santa Cruz River for drinking and farming, the area around present-day Tucson has seen human habitation for at least the past 12,000 years.
+I am fascinated with comparing old postcards of Historic Tucson with photographs of Tucson today.
+It is because of freshwater from the Santa Cruz River for drinking and farming that the area around present-day Tucson has seen human habitation for at least the past 12,000 years.
 We are not the first.
 And perhaps we will not be the last.

 If that momentous event had not occurred, what is now Downtown Tucson would have remained a dusty, dirty, malodorous, and otherwise unpleasant desert village with fetid water and unpaved streets.
 When the rains came, the dusty roads turned to mud mixed with copious amounts of urine and manure.

 Even after the railroad arrived, it took another quarter-century for Tucson to develop into a small city.
 The primary downtown streets, Congress St. & Main Ave., were not even paved until 1912-13 when the population had surpassed 14,000.
 19th-century commercial buildings were mostly one or two-story adobe structures.

 Most homes were pathetic hovels with dirt floors and mud roofs supported by saguaro ribs.
 But they had a wealth of rats, snakes, scorpions, fleas, cockroaches, spiders, and other bugs sharing space with their human hosts.
 Dense clouds of flies swarmed over every creature, dead or alive.

 The only other Tucson event that could possibly rival the arrival of the Southern Pacific was the advent of modern air conditioning in the 1930s; although the technique of evaporative cooling had been known for millennia.
 The Fox Theater, completed in 1930, was the first commercial building in Tucson to have a type of modern air conditioning.
 And even then, it would be 30 years before the average Tucsonan could afford such a luxury.
 In the summer, locals often slept outdoors under a wet sheet in an effort to stay cool enough to sleep.